IP licence agreement template

 Named people and products

 In many documents we have given a fictitious name to a party or product.
 We do this to make it easier for you to follow what the document is about.
+In licensing agreements, brand names and other proprietary materials, such as copyrighted works or trademarks, are often included and referenced.
 Of course, you will need to edit the document to use your own comparable names or generic ones.

 Complete legal framework and commercial structure